flexera-public/policy_templates/operational/bill_processing_errors_notification/README.md

 ## Functional Details

 This policy collects all cloud bill connects, checks the state of each bill connect, and compares when the bill was downloaded to the policy execution time.
-If there is an error, or the processing time exceeds 24 hours for any cloud bill connects, an incident will be raised.
+If there is an error, or the processing time exceeds a user-specified number of hours for any cloud bill connects, an incident will be raised.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.

 - *Email Addresses* - A list of email addresses to notify if bill processing errors are found.
-- *Hours Processing* - Number of hours between downloading and processing complete to be reported.
+- *Processing Time (Hours)* - Amount of time (hours) to consider a bill connect in an error state if it has failed to complete processing of a bill.

 ## Policy Actions